coleifer/peewee/docs/peewee/api.rst

             user = User.get(User.username == username, User.active == True)

-        This method is also exposed via the :py:class:`SelectQuery`, though it takes no parameters:
+        This method is also exposed via the :py:class:`ModelSelectQuery`, though it takes no parameters:

         .. code-block:: python